rameesp/rn-android-pdf/README.md

 # rn-android-pdf

-this package will render pdf
+This package will render pdf:
+Please keep in mind that this is a beta version, and the code does not work on iOS.

 ## Installation